laravel/docs/eloquent-resources.md

         ];
     }

-In this example, if the `posts` relationship count has not been loaded, the `posts_count` key will be removed from the resource response before it is sent to the client.
+In this example, if the `posts` relationship's count has not been loaded, the `posts_count` key will be removed from the resource response before it is sent to the client.

 <a name="conditional-pivot-information"></a>
 #### Conditional Pivot Information